AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md

 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
 title: Create or edit a custom form
-description: You can create a new custom form or copy a custom form to create a new one that is based on the original.
-You can also edit an existing custom form.
+description: You can create or edit new custom form.
 Both tasks are explained in this article.
 ---

 # Create or edit a custom form

-You can create a new custom form or copy a custom form to create a new one that is based on the original.
-You can also edit an existing custom form.
+You can create or edit new custom form.
 Both tasks are explained in this article.

 For information about creating a new custom form from an existing one, see [Copy a custom form to create a new one](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/copy-custom-form-to-create-a-new-one.md).